O’Neal is celebrating on election night, as Tega Cay picks its next mayor.

 Hersey finishes her second council term this year.
 O’Neal still has two years remaining on his first term.

 Dasch ran on her experience working in government roles in Charlotte.
-She has a dozen years in budgeting and planning for the city there, which she told voters would serve her home city well.
+She has a degree in public administration and a dozen years in budgeting and planning for the city there, which she told voters would serve her home city well.
 Overman said she wanted a council seat for a simple reason.
 To make sure her young family and children throughout Tega Cay “grow up in the best city around.”

 “I’m really excited,” Overman said.
 “I’m looking forward to helping Tega Cay for the next four years.
 We’ve got a whole lot we need to accomplish, and I wanted to be a part of it.”